akkartik/mu/Readme.md

 Every test conceptually spins up a really lightweight virtual machine, so you can do things like check the value of specific locations in memory.
 You can also print to screen and check that the screen contains what you expect at the end of a test.
-For example, `chessboard.mu` checks the initial position of a game of chess (delimiting the edges of the screen with periods):
+For example, you've seen earlier how `chessboard.mu` checks the initial position of a game of chess (delimiting the edges of the screen with periods):

 <img alt='screen test' src='html/chessboard-test.png'>